OWASP/www-project-cyber-controls-matrix/Contributions/readme.md

 ***
 ## Contribution Instructions

-**Please briefly explain the change in the Pull Request description.**
+**1. Please briefly explain the change in the Pull Request description.**

-**If a Control or similar Taxonomy entry already exists, please edit it rather than creating a new one.**
+**1. If a Control or similar Taxonomy entry already exists, please edit it rather than creating a new one.**

-**Control H/M/L Topics must correspond to H/M/L Topics (*NOT ALIASES*) in the Taxonomy.**
+**1. Control H/M/L Topics must correspond to H/M/L Topics (*NOT ALIASES*) in the Taxonomy.**

-&nbsp;&nbsp;&nbsp;&nbsp;Aliases are only used for reference, to support each taxonomy entry, and may be repeated.
+  1. (Aliases are only used for reference, to support each taxonomy entry, and may be repeated.)

+## Schema

 * **Taxonomy Contribution Schema:**
   * High-Level Topic (HLT),HLT Aliases,Medium-Level Topic (MLT),MLT Aliases,Low-Level Topic (LLT),LLT Aliases,Contributors